Investigations into “Bucket list” by Emem

 by Reticulum12 (Links to an external site.)
 November 02, 2012 ”

-I’m sure you didn’t mean “bucket list” in this sense. 😉 I’ll have to ask my IT colleague about this meaning.
+I’m sure you didn’t mean “bucket list” in this sense. 😉 I’ll have to ask Matt [Taylor, IT Director of the MMLC] about this meaning.

 So, now I looked up “kick the bucket” in the OED (Oxford English Dictionary).
 That’s pretty fascinating.
 The entry eventually led me to the the definition 2 of bucket n. (noun), which seems (for now) the most relevant: